willhuff0/music_server/music_shared/docs/documentation.md

 }
 ```

-List of handlers used in music_server (note some functional programming aspects, the handle variable takes a Function object):
+The list of handlers used in music_server (note some functional programming aspects: the handle variable takes a Function object)

 ```dart
 final musicServerCustomHandlers = [